socketry/falcon/guides/rails-integration/README.md

 ### ActionCable

 Falcon supports `rack.hijack` and is compatible with ActionCable.
-If you use the `async` adapter, you should run falcon in threaded mode, or in forked mode with `--count 1`.
+If you use the `async` adapter, you should run Falcon in threaded mode, or in forked mode with `--count 1`.
 Otherwise, your messaging system will be distributed over several processes with no IPC mechanism.
 You might like to try out [async-redis](https://github.com/socketry/async-redis) as an asynchronous message bus.